PIBWL Polish Armour page

 June 1917.

 One of the most interesting armoured vehicles of the First World War was Russian armoured car Jeffery, also known as Jeffery-Poplavko or just Poplavko for its designer.
-Basing upon US Jeffery truck chassis (not to misspell "Jeffrey"), it was one of the first all-terrain armoured cars.
-It was designed in a similar purpose, as tanks of the western allies.
+Basing upon US Jeffery truck chassis, it was one of the first all-terrain armoured cars.
+It was designed in a similar purpose, as tanks of the western allies, which Imperial Russia did not develop.

-Note: W marks external links to Wikipedia articles.
+Note: links marked this way lead to Wikipedia articles.

 History and development